Areas of market consolidation near the resistance and support levels and how to use them in trade.

 Key factors for trading EUR/USD

-To understand which factors affect the EUR/USD, let’s start with a description of the currency pair.
+To understand what factors affect the EUR/USD, let’s start with a description of the currency pair.

 EUR/USD also has two other nicknames such as the Euro and Fiber.
 The name Euro is quite simple when there are two opinions why the name Fiber appeared.
 Someone supposes the currency got it because of the GBP/USD pair that is called Cable.
 It is like traders made an upgrade of the old telecommunications cable that was used to connect the UK and the US to a newer fiber cable.
 Others decided that the Fiber name appeared because the Eurozone has the best optical fiber network in the world.